OAGi/Score/docs/user_guide/index.rst

 The prerequisite for permantently removing a business term from Score is to discard all the assignments for that business term first.

-To discard the assignment of a busienss term from a BIE:
+To discard the assignment of a business term from a BIE:

 1. On the top menu of the page, click "BIE".